gp2112/irc-protocol/README.md

 ## Compatibility

-This program was tested in Linux Kernel 5.18.
+This program was compiled with GCC 12.1.0 in Linux Kernel 5.18.

 ## Compile